PhraxayaM/proposal/proposal.md

-Class roster.
+Event Planner.

-Add and remove list of students and classes
+Add and remove a list of events

-An easy to use database to keep track of a list of students for different classes.
-It's useful because it will allow teachers to easily keep track of their students.
-It's also simple and easy to use
+Event will list times of specific activities that will occur within that event.